-Jenae Holtz called on Marina Gallegos to present information on the process for LEAs to request reimbursement for ADR and Learning Recovery Funds.
-Marina Gallegos reported the funds have been received.
+Jenae Holtz called on Heidi Chavez to present information on the process for LEAs to request reimbursement for ADR and Learning Recovery Funds.
+Heidi reported the funds have been received.
 She explained that an all-inclusive Excel workbook is being created for LEAs to track activities and expenditures.
-Marina stated that once instructions are finalized, the workbook will be provided to the LEAs.
-Marina said D/M SELPA is requesting the reports be submitted quarterly for ease of review and compilation before submitting to CDE.
-She continued that because the funds have already been received, it will be a quick turnaround for the reimbursement to be processed with Kathleen Peters and Heidi Chavez reviewing the form for compliance then providing it to Marina to reimburse the funds.
-Marina reiterated the LEAs have until June 2023 to expend the funds.
+Heidi stated that once instructions are finalized, the workbook will be provided to the LEAs.
+Heidi continued that D/M SELPA is requesting the reports be submitted quarterly for ease of review and compilation before submitting to CDE.
+She added because the funds have already been received, it will be a quick turnaround for the reimbursement to be processed with she and Kathleen Peters reviewing the form for compliance then providing it to Marina Gallegos to reimburse the funds.
+Heidi reiterated the LEAs have until June 2023 to expend the funds.
+Heidi said that if activities are split between two different funding resources, it should be documented as such.